Massachusetts Healthy Incentives Program (HIP)

 Fact sheet citations

-In 2017, HIP meant better health outcomes for vulnerable families, and better sustainability for local farms.
+Since April 2017 HIP has meant better health outcomes for vulnerable families, and better sustainability for local farms.

 More than 70% of MA SNAP recipients are employed.
 Eating healthy food increases productivity in the workplace.4

 More than 200 farms sold $26 million more of the fresh fruits and vegetables they grew.1